 Our advice when selling a property with Japanese Knotweed at auction is to disclose as much information as you possibly can.
 There will be prospective buyers who are prepared to take on any project and as long as they can be confident of the level of work required to the property.

-The important thing to remember when selling a property with Japanese Knotweed at auction is that even if the property is currently only suitable for cash buyers, it won’t be all that long until the buyer can obtain a mortgage.
+The important thing to remember when selling a property with Japanese Knotweed at auction is that even if the property is currently only suitable for cash buyers, it won't be all that long until the buyer can obtain a mortgage.
 So unlike a property next to a cliff edge, that will never be suitable for a mortgage, prospective buyers will see the eventual opportunity of obtaining finance in the future.
-When selling a property with Japanese Knotweed at auction you will need to set a lower reserve price, perhaps 25%+ below market value rather than the usual 15%+ you would usually set for an auction sale, but as with all auction sales, the there is no upper limit to the sale price.
+When selling a property with Japanese Knotweed at auction you will need to set a lower reserve price, perhaps 25%+ below market value rather than the usual 15%+ you would usually set for an auction sale, but as with all auction sales, there is no upper limit to the sale price.

 Need help choosing a property auctioneer?
 Please feel free to call us on 0800 862 0206 or send us an enquiry online.